 why music ministry?

-Andy Fenton – Andy is currently the minister of Christ Church Earlsfield.
-He leads the ‘Music Ministry’ team and has also led the music at a number of conferences such as London Men’s & Women’s Conventions, Keswick Convention, Bible by the Beach and numerous youth conferences. (www.andyfenton.com) He is married and has two sons.
+Andy is associate minister at Christ Church Kensington, but is generously released to serve with Music Ministry, teaching and training with churches up and down the UK .
+He leads the ‘Music Ministry’ team and has also led the music at a number of conferences such as London Men’s & Women’s Conventions, Keswick Convention, Bible by the Beach and numerous youth conferences.
+He is married Sarah and has two sons.